 This Hungarian Mushroom Soup recipe is inspired by a dish I enjoyed at Old Wives Tale in Portland, way back in 2008.
 I’ve put my own spin on it, of course, complete with garlic-shallot puree and a gremolata topping.
 I think this is way better than most cream of mushroom soup recipes, and I hope you’ll agree!

 - 1 teaspoon garlic-shallot puree or 1 minced clove garlic

 - 2-3 teaspoons dried dill or 3 teaspoons fresh dill

 - 3 tablespoons all purpose flour

-- 2 cups chicken broth, vegetable broth or water
+- 2 cups chicken broth, mushroom stock or vegetable broth

 - 1 cup heavy cream or milk

 - Heat a large stock pot over medium heat.
 Add 2 tablespoons butter.
 Melt down.
 Stir in 2 cups diced white onion.
 Cook down for about 5 minutes.
 After a few minutes, add 1 teaspoon garlic-shallot puree or 1 minced cloves garlic.
 Stir well.

 - After 5 minutes, add the sliced mushrooms.
 Next, add 1 teaspoon kosher salt followed by 2-3 teaspoons dried dill or 3 teaspoons fresh dill.
 Next, add 1 tablespoon of Hungarian Paprika.
 Cook down 10-15 minutes.
 Add 2 teaspoons fresh lemon juice and 3 tablespoons all purpose flour.
 Cook down and stir for about 5 minutes.

 - Finally, add 2 cups chicken broth, mushroom stock or vegetable broth.